Here’s a nice and easy truffle butter recipe… Spread it on toast with sea salt or add it to cooked pasta to make a

-If I don’t have any truffle butter in my fridge, I like to add a drop of the truffle oil to freshly seared scallops.
+Add a drop of truffle oil to freshly seared scallops.
 You can also sprinkle the truffle oil on top of a pizza or add a few drops to a creamy squash soup for instance.

 What do you cook with truffle oil?

 Here are a couple of recipe ideas, not with my truffle butter recipe but with truffle oil that also caught my eye!

 1) Truffled Deviled Eggs (Local Milk Blog)

 Everyone has made deviled eggs before, right.
-And I have to say that sometimes I’m looking for a good deviled eggs recipe with just that little extra.
+And I have to say that sometimes I am looking for a good deviled eggs recipe with just that little extra.

 And that is what I find here: these eggs look like the classic ones but I can just imagine that truffle flavor explosion when you bite into one.
 Yes, I am all in!

 Transferring this deviled egg recipe to my to do list for my upcoming dinner party with neighbours…

 2) Truffled Cauliflower Puree with Mushrooms and Sage (Victoria’s Table)

 And how I love the sound of this dish: truffled cauliflower puree with sautéed mushrooms and sage butter.
 Every single ingredient has my name on it.

 Credits for this gorgeous mash go to Viktoria behind Victoria’s Table.
 I find it the perfect hot autumn lunch.
-And I’m sure that my husband will just love it.
+And I am sure that my husband will just love it.

 3) Steak with Truffle Oil Parmesan Fries (Foodness Gracious)